Motorcycling: Changes in propagation

 Recent years have seen an increase in the popularity of motorcycles elsewhere.
-In the USA, registrations increased by 51% between 2000 and 2005.
+In the US, registrations increased by 51% between 2000 and 2005.
 This is mainly attributed to increasing fuel prices and urban congestion.

-Amid the global economic downturn of 2008, the motorcycle market grew by 6.5%.
+During the 2008 financial crisis, the motorcycle market grew by 6.5%.

 In China, the number of motorcycles in use increased from 34 million in 2002 to 54 million in 2006, with annual production of 22 million units.

 Usage in the developed world

 A Consumer Reports subscribers' survey of mainly United States motorcycle and scooter owners reported that they rode an average of only 1000 mi per year, 82% for recreation and 38% for commuting, adding to more than 100% because some riders rode for both recreation and commuting.
 Americans put 10000–12000 mi per year on their cars and light trucks.
 As motorcyclists in mainly Western countries age, there is a tendency for riders to choose touring bikes over sports bikes.
+The motorcycle is also popular with police departments with departments starting to make the switch to electric motorcycles.